nus-cs2103-AY2425S1/ip/docs/README.md

 Format: `find KEYWORD`

+- The search is case-insensitive. e.g. `book` will match `Book`.
+- Only the description is searched.
+- Partial words will be matched. e.g. `book` will match `bookstore`.

 Example: `find book` returns a list of tasks with the word `book` in their description.

 ### Create a tag: `create`